 Understanding cruciate ligament injury and TTA surgery

-Veterinarians can diagnose ACL rupture in dogs with a physical exam and radiographs (x-rays).
-While stabilizing the femur in one hand, the other hand manipulates the tibia, and if the tibia slides forward like a drawer, this is indicative of cruciate ligament injury.
+Veterinarians can diagnose a torn ACL in dogs with a physical exam and radiographs (x-rays).
+While holding above and below the knee, pressure to the joint is applied.
+If the lower leg slides forward like a drawer, this confirms cruciate ligament injury.

-The goal of TTA surgery is to limit this tibial thrust, which can be quite painful.
-Surgery begins by inspecting the stifle joint and removing the damaged cruciate ligament.
-The goal is to transfer the load of the joint from the patellar ligament to the quadriceps muscle.
-To achieve this, the veterinary surgeon makes a cut into the tibial tuberosity (bone).
-The tibial tuberosity is advanced into a position perpendicular to the tibial plateau, thus removing the load from the ruptured cruciate ligament.
-To keep this newly positioned tibial tuberosity in place, a titanium implant is secured to the bone, and a spacer and bone graft material is placed into the cleft between the bones.
-This helps stabilize the joint.
+remnants of the torn ligament and inspecting the meniscus for damage.
+The goal of the TTA is to transfer the load of the joint from the patellar ligament to the quadriceps muscle.
+To achieve this, the tibia is cut.
+The cut piece (tuberosity) is then advanced forward, removing the load from the ruptured ligament.
+To keep this newly positioned tibial tuberosity in place, a metal implant is secured to the bone, and a spacer is placed into the area between the bones.
+Performing the surgery helps stabilize the joint.

 Post-operative care involves: